 Shuler’s Restaurant: It All Began Way Back In 1936… Or Maybe 1944.

-On the city’s northside where Shuler’s Restaurant sits was one the home to a former SOCONY service station which would later become Baker’s Restaurant in 1936, according to the Watertown Daily Times.
-Interestingly, the address, 802 Mill Street, continued to show as a service station until 1943.
+On the city’s northside, where Shuler’s Restaurant sits, was once the home to a former SOCONY service station, which would later become Baker’s Restaurant in 1936, according to the Watertown Daily Times.
+Interestingly, the address 802 Mill Street continued to show as a service station until 1943.

-According to Thomas LaClair commenting on the You Haven’t Lived in Watertown, N.Y., If– Facebook page, the service station “was built by Charles Edward Deline of Deline Construction Company and run by his Niece Blanche Deline Alguire and her husband Frank Alguire.
+According to Thomas LaClair commenting on You Haven’t Lived in Watertown, N.Y., If– Facebook page, the service station “was built by Charles Edward Deline of Deline Construction Company and run by his Niece Blanche Deline Alguire and her husband, Frank Alguire.
 Blanche is the daughter of George Nelson Deline, brother to Charles Edward Deline.”
-The earliest mentioning of the Alguire’s business at the address would be 1924.
+The earliest mention of the Alguire’s business at the address would be in 1924.

-In 1942, the address would be listed as “service station for rent” in the Watertown Daily Times as “suitable for garage, wholesale business, etc.” In 1944, the first appearance for Baker’s Barbecue in the want ads was found, looking for waitresses.
-It should be noted that the Brown Shanty next door had just opened the year prior in 1943, taking the place of what was originally Wade’s Barbecue that opened in 1932, becoming Moran’s Barbecue in 1937.
+In 1942, the address would be listed as a “service station for rent” in the Watertown Daily Times as “suitable for garage, wholesale business, etc.” In 1944, the first appearance of Baker’s Barbecue in the want ads was found, looking for waitresses.
+It should be noted that the Brown Shanty next door had just opened the year prior in 1943, taking the place of what was originally Wade’s Barbecue, which opened in 1932, becoming Moran’s Barbecue in 1937.

 Another commenter on the You Haven’t Lived in Watertown, N.Y., If– Facebook page, Douglas Singleton, provided some history that ties into Baker’s Barbecue–